jacobxperez/rams/.github/CONTRIBUTING.md

 * The design would have a minimalist layout with a focus on simplicity and clarity.
 The layout would be clean, uncluttered, and easy to navigate.
 * The color palette would be limited to a few colors, with a focus on neutral colors such as white, gray, and black.
-This would help to create a sense of simplicity and elegance.
-* Typography would be a key element of the design, with a focus on legibility and readability.
-Sans-serif fonts would be used, with a limited number of font weights and sizes.
+* Typography would be a key element of the design, with a focus on legibility and readability, with a limited number of font weights and sizes.
-* The UI would incorporate functional elements such as buttons, forms, and menus in a way that is intuitive and easy to use.
-These elements would be designed to be visually unobtrusive, with a focus on their functionality rather than their visual appearance.
+* The UI would incorporate functional elements designed to be visually unobtrusive, with a focus on their functionality rather than their visual appearance.
 * The design would be consistent across all pages and elements of the website, creating a cohesive and unified user experience.
-This would be achieved through the use of consistent typography, layout, and color scheme.
-* The overall design would be focused on the user experience, with an emphasis on making the website easy and enjoyable to use.
-This would be achieved through the use of intuitive navigation, clear calls-to-action, and a focus on user needs.
+* The overall design would be focused on the user experience, with the use of intuitive navigation, clear calls-to-action, and a focus on user needs.
 * All of this requirements must be done with as little code as possible.

 ## Bug Reports